tarwn/lessthandot-hugo/blogs/content/posts/2012-10-07-why-do-you-need-additional.md

 > The minimum permission required is ALTER on table\_name.
 TRUNCATE TABLE permissions default to the table owner, members of the sysadmin fixed server role, and the db\_owner and db_ddladmin fixed database roles, and are not transferable.

-Before I answer why someone would need ALTER TABLE permissions when the person already has DELETE permissions, let's run some code that will show the &#8216;problem'.
+Before I answer why someone would need ALTER TABLE permissions when the person already has DELETE permissions, let's run some code that will show the 'problem'.

 First create a Test database, add one table and insert one row